Thibodaux massacre: Aftermath

-The known victims of the fatal violence of November 23, 1887 were Willis Wilson, Felix Pierre, Andy Jones, Frank Patterson, Grant Conrad, Marcellin Walton, Riley Anderson, and Mahala Washington.
-John G. Gorman, the first picket shot by the strikers, lost an eye from the lead slug that struck him on the side of the head and exited his mouth, shattering the bones along its path.
+The known victims of the fatal violence of November 23, 1887 were Willis Wilson, Felix Pierre, Archy Jones, Frank Patterson, Grant Conrad, Marcellin Weldon, Riley Anderson, and Mahala Washington.
+John G. Gorman, the first picket shot by the strikers, lost an eye from the lead slug that struck him on the side of the head and exited his mouth through the palate, shattering the bones along its path.
 The other picket, Henry Molaison, was unable to walk without assistance a month after his wounding.
-The severity of their injuries was attributed to the fact that the lead slugs that struck them were roughly "chopped from a bar of lead," and thereby presumably intended to cause massive injuries.
+The severity of their injuries was attributed to the fact that the lead slugs that struck them were roughly "chopped from a bar of lead," and thereby presumably intended to cause massive injuries on impact.

 After the massacre, labor organizing among sugar workers essentially was suspended, with plantation workers returning to work under the owners' terms.
 White Democrats, who dominated the state legislature, soon passed laws for disenfranchisement of blacks, racial segregation and other Jim Crow rules.
 There was no more effort to organize sugar workers until the 1940s.
 It was then initiated in the context of increased civil rights activism after World War II.

 In that same period, beginning during the war, many Louisiana blacks joined the Great Migration to the North and West Coast to escape the continuing violence and racial oppression.
 It was not until the mid-1960s that the civil rights movement achieved the passage of Congressional legislation to enforce civil and voting rights for African Americans and other minorities in the United States.

-In May 2017, descendants of the African American workers and Louisiana plantation owners honored those killed.
+In May 2017, descendants of both the African-American workers and Louisiana plantation owners commemorated those killed.
 The Louisiana 1887 Memorial Committee, in partnership with the University of Louisiana Lafayette Public Archeology Lab, is attempting to verify a mass gravesite on private property, with plans for examination and proper burial in volunteered churchyards of any victims found.
 In May 2017, the Thibodaux City Council officially condemned the violence and acknowledged that the event occurred.
 The Lafourche Parish Council did likewise in November 2017.